argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aw-step3.jpg" %}

-The Form Filler repeats the process to get the next question as [described above].
+The Form Filler and Service repeat the process to get the next questions and answers as [described above].

+{% include img-narrow.html img="aqr_diagrams_e.svg" %}
-{% include img-narrow.html img="Slide7.png" %}
+{% include img-narrow.html img="aqr_diagrams_f.svg" %}

-The Service repeats the process [described above].
-However, if it determines that the adaptive questionnaire is complete, instead of updating the Questionnnaire with the next question, it updates the QuestionnaireResponse status to ‘completed'.
-The Service may update the contained Questionnaire with scores if scoring is done.
-The status of ‘completed’ is a signal to the Form Filler that the adaptive Questionnaire is done!
+When the Service determines that the adaptive questionnaire is complete, instead of updating the Questionnnaire with the next question, it updates the QuestionnaireResponse status to ‘completed'.
+The status of ‘completed’ signals to the Form Filler that the adaptive Questionnaire is done.
+If scoring is done by the Service, the scores may be reported and updated for each transaction or reported once at the end as is shown in diagram below.

-{% include img-narrow.html img="Slide8.png" %}
+{% include img-narrow.html img="aqr_diagrams_g.svg" %}

 #### APIs
 {:.no_toc}